+In accordance with the Bagley-Keene Open Meeting Act, all meetings of the Board, including the teleconference sites, are open to the public.
 Government Code section 11125.7 provides the opportunity for the public to address each agenda item during discussion or consideration by the Board prior to the Board taking any action on said item.
-Members of the public will be provided appropriate opportunities to comment on any issue before the Board, but the Board President may, at his or her discretion, apportion available time among those who wish to speak.
+Members of the public will be provided appropriate opportunities to comment on any issue before the Board, but the Board President, at his or her discretion, may apportion available time among those who wish to speak.
 Individuals may appear before the Board to discuss items not on the agenda; however, the Board can neither discuss nor take official action on these items at the time of the same meeting.
-(Gov. Code, sections 11125, 11125.7(a).)
+(Government Code sections 11125, 11125.7(a).)

-In accordance with the Bagley Keene Open Meeting Act, all meetings of the Board are open to the public and all meeting locations are accessible to the physically disabled.
-A person who needs a disability-related accommodation or modification in order to participate in the meeting, may make a request by contacting Machiko Chong, ADA Liaison, at (916) 928-7636 or via e-mail at Machiko.Chong@dca.ca.gov or may send a written request to the Board's office at 1300 National Drive, Suite 150, Sacramento, CA 95834-1991.
+Board meetings are held in barrier free facilities that are accessible to those with physical disabilities in accordance with the Americans with Disabilities Act (ADA).
+If you are a person with a disability requiring disability-related modifications or accommodations to participate in the meeting, including auxiliary aids or services, please contact Machiko Chong, ADA Liaison, at (916) 928-7636 or e-mail at Machiko.Chong@dca.ca.gov or send a written request to the Board's office at 1300 National Drive, Suite 150, Sacramento, CA 95834-1991.
 Providing your request at least five (5) business days before the meeting will help to ensure availability of the requested accommodation.
+Requests should be made as soon as possible, but at least five (5) working days prior to the scheduled meeting.
+You may also dial a voice TTY/TDD Communications Assistant at (800) 322-1700 or 7-1-1.